Chisca: On the Choctawhatchee River

-Among the Apalachicola

 Chisca have been documented in Apalachicola Province by 1662, but may have been there as early as they were in Spanish Florida.

+18th century

 The Chisca were at war with the Apalachicola towns in the 1680s, but had formed an alliance with them by 1702.
 Two Chisca were reported to be among the attackers on the San Carlos de los Chacatos mission in 1689 (the others were from Sabacola, Coweta, Apalachicola, and Tiquepache).
 Chiscas participated with Apalachicolas in the attacks that pushed the Spanish out of Apalachee Province.
-Chisca were among the force (mainly Apalachicola and some Westo) of more than 400 fighters who ambushed and defeated an Apalachee force of 800 men on the Flint River in 1702.
+Chisca were among the force (mainly Apalachicola and some Westo) of more than 400 fighters who ambushed and defeated an Apalachee force of 800 men in the Battle of Flint River in 1702.
 The Apalachee were seeking to avenge earlier attacks on several missions in Apalachee Province, but lost more than half of their force killed or captured.

-Four Spaniards captured near Pensacola by native groups, and released to St. Augustine in 1709, reported Chiscas among the various peoples supporting the English in their war against the Spanish.
+Four Spaniards captured near Pensacola by Native groups, and released to St. Augustine in 1709, reported Chiscas among the various peoples supporting the English in their war against the Spanish.
 That group of Chiscas may have been living near the Choctaws.

 A village called Uchi was among the Lower Towns of the Muscogee Confederacy on the Chattahoochee River (the site of the former Apalachicola Province) by 1715.
 John Swanton identified the people of that village as Chiscas (Yuchis).

 Chisca were living in a mission near Pensacola in 1747.
 Chisca were also reported to be living 20 or 30 leagues east of Pensacola "on the road to Apalachee" in 1760.